mveeprojects/ScalaJS/ScalaJSOfficialTutorial/README.md

 ```shell
 sbt "project scalajsofficialtutorial; ~fastLinkJS"
 ```
-As a result of running this, the JavaScript will be generated in `target/scala-2.13/scalajs-fastopt/main.js`.
+As a result of running this, the JavaScript will be generated in `target/scala-2.13/scalajsofficialtutorial-fastopt/main.js`.

 **View the UI**

-Open `src/main/resources/index-dev.html` in your preferred browser after running `sbt fastLinkJS` as shown above.
+Open `src/main/resources/index-dev.html` in your preferred browser after running the `fastLinkJS` command as shown above.